 Positioning: In the first 4 weeks your baby will be naturally positioned with a curved back and their little legs tucked up in front.
 Gradually your babies muscle begin to enable them to stretch into a more natural sitting position

-Baby wearing with a close wrap such as: a Stretchy or Woven Baby Wrap – such as the Lillebaby, Hug-a-bub, Boba, Ergobaby Wrap or Caboo Carrier Wrap or
+Baby wearing with a close wrap such as: a Stretchy or Woven Baby Wrap or

-Baby wearing with a Soft Structured carrier which has an infant support such as the Ergobaby Carriers (Infant Insert is a separate product) or carriers with an inbuilt infant seat such as in the lillebaby, Manduca and Boba creates a snug custom hands free fit to keep your baby close.
+Baby wearing with a Soft Structured carrier which is designed to cater from newborn onwards offer a snug custom hands free fit to keep your baby close.

 These carrying solutions position your baby in the upright position which enables you to view them at all times, ensure their airways are clear and also provides helpful supports for their digestive system.